 |

-married to George and have three children, are living with his widowed
+married to George, and with three children, are living with his widowed

-mother and his sister, Caroline, and live at Branksome Gardens in Kinson,
+mother and his sister, Caroline, at Branksome Gardens in Kinson,

 Dorset, along with ten servants. |